 Domain names (we also call them “domain” for short) aren’t “owned” in the traditional sense of ownership as we know it.
 They’re registered through a world-wide registration body known as ICANN (International Corporation for Assigned Names and Numbers), a non-profit corporation with the responsibility for IP addresses and domain name management.

 Individuals and businesses register these domains through ICANN (usually through intermediaries such as GoDaddy.com and Namecheap.com) annually.
 A domain can be sold like any other asset, the transfer of registration from one registrant to another is a well-established procedure that insures they can’t be easily stolen or transferred without the approval of the registered owner.

 Why it’s important for a business to control its domain name.

 You work hard to build your business over the years.
 If you’ve built your business well, sweated the details to ensure happy clients and customers and have used the internet wisely to build sales, chances are good your business website now gets many visitors each month.
 Visitors who turn into new clients and customers is what’s known as a sales funnel.
 This sales funnel that flows through your website has taken years to build and is now a very valuable asset that is controlled by you.

-In other words, if you, as the business owner, don’t control (register the domain yourself) your business domain name, then you are missing a critical element of the sales funnel that could severely reduce the value of your business at sales time.
+In other words, if you, as the business owner, don’t control (register the domain yourself), then you are missing a critical element of the sales funnel that could severely reduce the value of your business at sales time.

-Many local businesses let others control their domain names – bad plan.
+Many local businesses let others control their domains – bad plan.